-AOs Learning objectives Suggested teaching activities Sensitive and informed personal response AO4 Distinguish between assertions and supported argument Repeat the activity with Speaker B. (F) For a revision activity, set learners an IGCSE-style question on the writer's presentation of a main theme in the play.
+AOs Learning objectives Suggested teaching activities Sensitive and informed personal response AO4 Distinguish between assertions and supported argument Repeat the activity with Speaker B. (F) For a revision activity, set learners an O Level-style question on the writer's presentation of a main theme in the play.
 Learners plan (5 minutes) and then write their response (40 minutes).
 (I) Extension activity Working in pairs, learners evaluate each other's work.
-They should underline in pencil: points that are not fully developed points that are not supported by textual reference quotations where key words are not explored.
+They should underline in pencil: • points that are not fully developed • points that are not supported by textual reference • quotations where key words are not explored.
 This activity should help learners to distinguish between, on the one hand, carefully supported argument and, on the other hand, mere assertions and under-developed points.
-(F) Past and speci Past and specimen papers 0486 past pape 0486 past papers and 0475 / 0992 specimen papers (for 2020) and mark schemes are available to download at www.cambridgeinternational.org/support (F)
+(F)